Code-Institute-Submissions/sgalway2086-MilestoneIV/README.md

 4. When connecting the input within the form to the search query the information entered would not be processed and all products would show despite lack of relevence.
 The problem turned out to be a mismatch between the name searched for by the python search code and the name attribute on the inputs.
 This was fixed by matching the two.

+5. In the view_product.html, the image is normally meant to lead to a product.image.url, however this link was the same even with the noimage.png loaded in the absence of a product image.
+A fix to this was removing the anchor element around the noimage.png loader, as it is not necessary and can crash the application.

 ### CSS

 1. After creating the mobile header element, the content from the page would collapse below the header and would prevent reading of the top elements.
 This was resolved by adding a margin of 40px (the height of the mobile header) to the divs and other main body elements of the page on mobile.